Marketing planning software: Choosing the best option

 The Marketing Plan Focus of Content Marketing Platform

 Why do we love our own product?
 Because we feel that it’s the most comprehensive option available that still maintains a focus narrow enough to encourage and accomplish good marketing.

-With Welcome, you can accomplish all pieces of the marketing planning process, such as:
+With Content Marketing Platform, you can accomplish all pieces of the marketing planning process, such as:

 - Creating shared calendars to build a roadmap towards and through campaign launch.

 - Leveraging an intuitive interface that allows anyone from startups to enterprise marketing teams to plan their marketing.